KanzaTahreem/Hello-Rails/README.md

 # 📖 Hello World <a name="about-the-project"></a>
 Practicing Ruby on Rails by creating our very own Rails 'Hello World!' project!

-- Add new students or teachers.
-- Add new books.
-- Save records of who borrowed a given book and when.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>